luord/luord.github.io/content/pages/resume.md

 This is a summary of my experience and education.
 Download a printable copy [here][pdf]{: download='LuisOrduz_CV.pdf'}.
 ___
 # Profile
 Systems Engineer with strong skills in development, operations and lifecycle management skills.
-Over three years of experience as a polyglot full-stack developer, implementing best practices like test-driven development and continuous deployment, following good principles like SOLID and DRY, and leveraging different services to avoid NIH syndrome.
+Over three years of experience as a polyglot full-stack developer, implementing best practices like test-driven development and introducing DevOps techniques such as continuous deployment, following good principles like SOLID and DRY.
 Equally effective in a team environment or as a lone specialist.
 ___
 # Technical Skills
 * Programming: Python, Javascript, Bash, HTML/CSS, Flask, Django, VueJS,